-The Clerk reports the General Fund, the Public Records Modernization Trust Fund, and the Mortgage Foreclosure Education Trust Fund as major governmental funds.
-Agency funds are custodial in nature and do not involve measurement of results of operations; related assets and liabilities are measured on the accrual basis of accounting.
-The Other Postemployment Benefits Trust Fund uses a flow of economic resources measurement focus to determine net position.
-The accounting principles used are similar to those applicable to businesses in the private sector and, thus, this fund is maintained on the accrual basis of accounting.
+The Clerk reports the General Fund and the Public Records Modernization Trust Fund as major governmental funds.

+The fiduciary funds use a flow of economic resources measurement focus to determine net position.
+The accounting principles used are similar to those applicable to businesses in the private sector and, thus, are maintained on the accrual basis of accounting.
 Additions are recognized when earned and deductions are recognized when incurred.
+For custodial funds, disbursements made within 90 days after year-end are considered as part of deductions from net position.

 Effective July 1, 2004, as a result of Revision 7 to Article V of the Constitution of the State of Florida, the passage of Senate Bill 2962 and the revision of numerous Sections of Florida Statutes (collectively, "Article V"), the Clerk became an entirely fee-based Constitutional Officer.

-Effective July 1, 2009, as a result of the passage of Senate Bills 2108 and 1718, the Clerk became part of the state appropriation process, wherein the Clerk receives a predetermined share of a statewide appropriation to all State of Florida Clerks of Court.
+Effective July 1, 2009, as a result of the passage of Senate Bills 2108 and 1718, the Clerk became part of the state appropriation process, wherein the Clerk received a predetermined share of a statewide appropriation to all State of Florida Clerks of Court.
 Effective July 1, 2013, as a result of the passage of Senate Bill 1512, the Clerk returned to being an entirely fee-based Constitutional Officer.
 In accordance with this Bill, fee revenue began being recognized effective June 1, 2013.